HL7Norway/FHIR-hackathon-2025/README.md

 ## Organization

 The Norwegian FHIR Hackathon 2025 takes place on EHiN preconference on the 10. november 2025.
-The Norwegian FHIR hackathon is a collaborative effort of HL7 Norway in cooperation with [NHN](https://www.nhn.no/), [Helsedirektoratet](https://www.helsedirektoratet.no/), [Bedredelt](https://bedredelt.no/), [Felleskatalogen](https://www.felleskatalogen.no/medisin/) and [HL7 Norge](https://www.hl7.no/).
+The Norwegian FHIR hackathon is a collaborative effort [NHN](https://www.nhn.no/), [Helsedirektoratet](https://www.helsedirektoratet.no/), [Bedredelt](https://bedredelt.no/), [Felleskatalogen](https://www.felleskatalogen.no/medisin/) and [HL7 Norge](https://www.hl7.no/).

 ## About this repo